Menlo students get out into the world to learn, serve, and make friends.

 Global travel programs provide unique opportunities for learning and service through sustained encounters with diverse linguistic, cultural, and naturalistic environments.
 As early as Middle School, students have an opportunity to experience local cultures firsthand, with immersive M Term programs led by experienced faculty.

-The Menlo Abroad program provides Upper School students with an experiential cultural immersion course through extended travel in a foreign country.
+The Menlo Abroad program provides Upper School students with an experiential, cultural immersion course through extended travel in a foreign country.
 Through facilitated curricula, service-learning, and homestay, students develop meaningful relationships with people and places within that country, make friends, and use their skills to address common problems.
 They emerge with a better understanding of themselves and their world.
+For Spring 2023, Menlo Abroad is offering a trip to Costa Rica in Central America.

 Interested in applying to one of these M Term programs?
 Complete the online application today.